wedaren/vs-knowledge-notes/README.md

 # Display Mode
 ![Demo](./img/display_mode.gif)
-VS Knowledge Notes has two display mode.
-You can toggle display mode via statusbar or `VS Knowledge Notes: Toggle Display Mode` command.
+Daily Order has two display mode.
+You can toggle display mode via statusbar or `Daily Order: Toggle Display Mode` command.
 ## Edit Mode
 Edit mode is the same mode as normal vscode, so you can edit file as you like.